mesqueeb/SwiftVsTypeScript/pages/functions.md

 ```

 <sub class="text-right">
-In Swift a closure looks hard to read when the types are defined as part of the closure.
+In Swift a closure is **hard to read** when the types are defined as _part of the closure_.
 It's more common to define the types separately, see the next section "implicit types" to see the difference.
 </sub>

-### Implicit types
+### Implicit types (defined separately)

 Here the type signature is defined separately from the implementation.
 Meaning the implementation has _implicit types_. (in Swift this is more common than explicit types)